George Barne (died 1593)

 Sir George Barne (c.
-1532–1593) was a prominent merchant and public official from London during the reign of Elizabeth I, and the son of Sir George Barne (died 1558) and Alice Brooke.
+1532–1593) was a prominent merchant and public official from London during the reign of Elizabeth I, and son of Sir George Barne (died 1558) and Alice Brooke.

 Life

 Barne, a haberdasher of London, was an Alderman of the London ward Bridge between 1574 and 1576, Tower between 1576 and 1583, Langbourn between 1583 and 1587, and Bassishaw between 1587 and 1593.
 Barne served as Auditor of London in 1574, Sheriff of London between 1576 and 1577, Lord Mayor of London between 1586 and 1587, and was knighted by Lord Chamberlain in 1587.
 He was a Master of the Haberdashers' Company between 1586 and 1587, represented London in the Parliament between 1588 and 1589, and was President of St. Thomas' Hospital between 1592 and 1593.
 Barne was also the Governor of the Muscovy Company several times, and a founder of the Spanish Company, in 1577, and the Turkey Company.

 In 1580, he helped finance a voyage to discover a Northeast Passage, as his father had done decades previously.
-Barne supported the voyage of Edward Fenton in 1582 and John Davis's voyage in 1586, both of which sought to find the Northwest Passage.
+Barne supported the voyage of Edward Fenton in 1582 and John Davis' voyage in 1586, both of which sought to find the Northwest Passage.

 He was related to several families of the London oligarchy, had shares in the Company of Mineral and Battery Works, and was well connected, considered one of the most influential people of his times in London municipal affairs.
 Sir Jerome Horsey wrote that Barne was his dear friend, and it is noted that Barne was a contemporary of Henry Hudson.

 John Stow dedicated his work "The Chronicles of England" to Barne.
+It was during Barne's mayoralty, in February 1586/87, that the celebrated funeral procession of Sir Philip Sidney took place in London, and the Lord Mayor with his two Sheriffs and his Sword-bearer are shown riding on horseback in the 20th Plate of Thomas Lant's contemporary depiction.

 Upon his death, Barne left a will which revealed his financial success, holding land and estates in several countries.
 He lived on Lombard Street, London and was buried at St Edmund, King and Martyr nearby.